List of It's Always Sunny in Philadelphia characters: Dennis Reynolds

-Dennis Reynolds is Deandra's twin brother, main bartender, and co-owner of Paddy's Pub.
-He is narcissistic, superficial, twisted, and manipulative, flaws perpetuated by his Ivy League education at the University of Pennsylvania.
-Several episodes have put forth the implication that he is a rapist and a serial killer, and in one episode he was diagnosed with borderline personality disorder and prescribed medication.
-His sense of self-worth is entirely dependent on what others think of his appearance and he often suggests the best way to sleep with a woman is to use his personal system, the D.E.N.N.I.S. system (a satire of seduction community techniques for bedding women).
-Ironically, Dennis is more outwardly composed than the rest of the gang, and is usually the voice of reason when the gang is looking for a solution to their problems.
-However, when he is made to feel insecure or weak in any way, he tends to violently lash out and descend into screaming fits, often forgoing reason and going to extreme lengths to punish others for any perceived slight.
+Dennis Reynolds is Dee's twin brother and a co-owner of Paddy's Pub, where he is a bartender.
+He is superficial, manipulative, and incredibly narcissistic, flaws perpetuated by his Ivy League education at Penn.
+Several episodes have implied that he is a rapist and a serial killer, and in one episode he was diagnosed with borderline personality disorder.
+Dennis's sense of self-worth is entirely dependent on what others think of his appearance, and he habitually manipulates women into casual sex using what he calls "the D.E.N.N.I.S. system", a parody of pickup artist techniques.
+He sometimes refers to himself as "The Golden God".
+Outwardly, Dennis appears more composed than the rest of the gang and usually acts as the voice of reason.
+However, when he is made to feel insecure or weak in any way, he tends to violently lash out and descend into screaming fits, often going to extreme lengths to retaliate against others for any perceived slight.

-He is also a big fan of the music of Rick Astley, Bryan Adams, and Steve Winwood.
-He uses the nickname "The Golden God" for himself, although no one else calls him by it.
+Dennis is a fan of the music of Rick Astley, Bryan Adams, and Steve Winwood.
 He is portrayed by Glenn Howerton.

 Deandra "Sweet Dee" Reynolds

-Deandra Reynolds (usually called Dee or Sweet Dee) is Dennis's twin sister, the main waitress at Paddy's Pub, and the show's main female character.
-She is self-absorbed, shallow, petty, and the most often subject to ridicule from the gang in many different forms: they call her extremely ugly (resembling a bird in a negative and humorous way), lazy, and completely talentless.
-They do not regard her as one of the gang, but rather as just someone who works for them.
+Deandra Reynolds (usually called Dee or Sweet Dee) is Dennis's twin sister, the other bartender at Paddy's Pub, and the show's main female character.
+She is self-absorbed, shallow, petty, and the subject of bullying by the other members of the gang, who call her "bird" in reference to her supposedly ugly, bird-like appearance.
+They often do not treat her as one of the gang, but rather just someone who works for them.
 Despite the gang's awful treatment of her, she still involves herself in their schemes.

-Dee dreams of becoming an actress even though she has no acting experience or acting talent, not even being able to cry on cue.
-She aspires to be a comedian, although she suffers from a crippling fear of doing stand-up, often dry heaving before she can deliver the punchline.
-Like her brother, Dee is egotistical and often states that she thinks she is talented and pretty, although she is constantly told otherwise.
-She is portrayed by Kaitlin Olson.
+Dee dreams of becoming an actress and comedian even though she has no experience or talent; in the season 7 episode "Sweet Dee Gets Audited", a scheme involving a fake funeral goes wrong because Dee cannot cry on cue, requiring Dennis to blow chili powder into her eyes.
+She also suffers from crippling stage fright, and when attempting to perform stand-up comedy, she begins dry heaving before she can deliver the punchline.
+Like her brother, Dee is egotistical and believes that she is talented and pretty, although she is constantly told otherwise.
+Dee is portrayed by Kaitlin Olson.